Sylkadi/BrutalCompanyMinus/README.md

 `Custom Weight`: Requires **Use Custom Weights** enabled to be used.

-`Description`: What will be outputted into the UI.
+`Descriptions`: What will be outputted into the UI.

 `Color Hex`: The color that the description will be displayed in.